 - Place the 90-degree reference tube back in the bender with the matching die.
 Note the places on the die where the bend begins and ends on the tube and mark them.
 These will be the reference points for future 90-degree bends.

 - If the pipe springs back after the initial bend, bend a second time using the reference point.

-Tip: The formula for the length of bend (or the arc of the bend) is L = 0.001745ur, in which u = the angle of bend in degrees and r = the radius of the bend in inches.
+Tip: The formula for the length of the bend (or the arc of the bend) is L = 0.001745ur, in which u = the angle of the bend in degrees and r = the radius of the bend in inches.

 General parameters used in stainless steel tube bending